Documentary Photography Project

 The Documentary Photography Project’s support for photography and other visual media is grounded in the belief that images can empower, shift public perception, and drive social change.

 Through grants, exhibitions, and public programs, the Documentary Photography Project promotes diverse forms of socially engaged art and documentary practice.
 We support photography and visual media that empower, reframe harmful narratives, and mobilize people around issues of justice and human rights.

-We value ambitious work that reflects an ongoing commitment to depth and nuance, a plurality of perspectives and approaches, and photographers who use their work to strategically trigger critical thought, dialogue, and action.
+Our grant making places value on ambitious and nuanced work that reflects a plurality of perspectives and approaches.
+We support photographers and artists who are committed to using their work to trigger critical thought, dialogue, and action.

-Through Moving Walls, an exhibition series that features photography on human rights and social justice issues, we provide a platform for global practitioners who are expanding the visual language of documentary photography in compelling ways.
+Through the annual Moving Walls exhibition series, we provide a platform for global practitioners who are expanding the visual language of documentary practice in compelling ways.
 Our public programs combine the perspectives of photographers, advocates, and grassroots organizers to stimulate critical thinking about pressing global issues.

-Please visit our New York office’s public gallery space for free Monday through Friday, 10:00 a.m. – 4:00 p.m., or visit the Moving Walls website for an archive of past exhibitions.
+Please visit the Open Society New York office’s free public gallery space Monday through Friday, 10:00 a.m.–4:00 p.m., or visit the Moving Walls website for current and past exhibitions.

 Announcing Moving Walls 25: Another Way Home

 Moving Walls 25: Another Way Home is an exhibition and fellowship honoring artists, journalists, and creative technologists who use documentary practice to explore the topic of migration.